jamesmart77/scheduling_app/README.md

 ## Other Notes
 Shout out to jmuturi for posting a tutorial on wiring up Node, Postgres, and Express with a Sequelize ORM.
 [Checkout the tutorial](https://scotch.io/tutorials/getting-started-with-node-express-and-postgres-using-sequelize).
+For any questions referring to the setup of Sequelize, refer to the article.